PhasesResearchLab/dfttk-2021/docs/source/troubleshooting.rst

    *TIP:*: Searching works well when you pipe the output to ``less`` with ``lpad get_fws -i <ID> -d more | less`` and search using ``/``.

-   .. todo:: If you don't see a traceback, that means... (this is the first step, but does this actually happen?)
+   *todo:*: If you don't see a traceback, that means... (this is the first step, but does this actually happen?)

 2. Check the traceback is not a common error.

    See the `Common Errors section <CommonErrors>`_